coursehero/symfony-cron-bundle/CONTRIBUTING.md

 A good commit message is composed of a summary (the first line), optionally followed by a blank line and a more detailed description.
 Use a verb (`fixed`, `added`, ...) to start the summary and don't add a period at the end.
+The summary line should be less than 50 characters ideally, 72 characters at maximum.
+Each line should be wrapped at 72 characters.
 Here is an example:

 ```
 Added CONTRIBUTING.md